Battle of Bussaco: VI Corps attack

 Hearing gunfire, Ney assumed Reynier's men were enjoying success and ordered an attack.
 In this sector, the main highway climbed a long spur past the hamlets of Moura and Sula to reach the crest at the Convent of Bussaco.
 Against a very heavy British skirmish line, Loison's division fought its way forward.
 Near the crest, 1,800 men of the 43rd and 52nd infantry regiments lay down waiting.
 As Loison's leading brigade approached the convent grounds, the two British units stood up, fired a terrific volley at point blank range and charged with the bayonet.
-The French brigade collapsed and fled leaving BG Édouard Simon, their commander, wounded and a prisoner.
+The French brigade collapsed and fled, leaving BG Édouard Simon, their commander, wounded and a prisoner.

-A short time later and slightly further south, Loison's second brigade under BG Claude François Ferey ran into a close-range fire from two batteries plus Anglo-Portuguese musketry.
+A short time later and slightly further south, Loison's second brigade under Brigadier General Claude François Ferey ran into a close-range fire from two batteries plus Anglo-Portuguese musketry.
 This unit was also routed.
-A final thrust by BG Antoine Louis Popon de Maucune's brigade of Marchand's division met defeat when it ran into Denis Pack's Portuguese brigade.
+A final thrust by Brigadier General Antoine Louis Popon de Maucune's brigade of Marchand's division met defeat when it ran into Denis Pack's Portuguese brigade.
 The two sides occupied the rest of the day in vigorous skirmishing, but the French did not try to attack in force again.